Heysel Stadium disaster

-The Heysel Stadium disaster (Drame du Heysel /fr/; Heizeldrama /nl/; Strage dello 'Heysel /it/) was a crowd disaster on 29 May 1985, when Juventus fans were escaping from an attack by Liverpool fans while they were pressed against a wall in the Heysel Stadium in Brussels, Belgium, before the start of the 1985 European Cup final.
+The Heysel Stadium disaster was a crowd disaster that occurred on 29 May 1985 when Juventus fans were escaping from an attack by Liverpool fans while they were pressed against a wall in the Heysel Stadium in Brussels, Belgium, before the start of the 1985 European Cup final.
 The stadium was in need of maintenance and had not been adequately updated.
-It had failed inspections before the disaster, and the wall collapsed under the force.
-Thirty-nine spectators—mostly Italians and Juventus fans—were killed in the subsequent crush, while 600 more were injured.
+It had failed inspections prior to the disaster, and the wall collapsed under the force.
+39 spectators—mostly Italians and Juventus fans—were killed in the subsequent crush, while 600 more were injured.